voxel-tracer/voxel-tracer/README.md

 # About Me

-The best way to describe myself is a CG hobbyist.
-My day job is mostly related to distributed systems and backend engineering, but in my evenings I like to tinker on small CG projects just for fun.
+The best way to describe myself is a CG ~hobbyist~ professional. ~My day job is mostly related to distributed systems and backend engineering~ I am full time graphics engineer at [Spline](https://spline.design/) working on super exciting CG projects.
+I still try to fill my free time tinkering on small CG projects just for fun.
 I am generally interested in rendering beautiful images often using offline rendering.
 I like to understand how complex materials work and I tend to spend too much time profiling and optimizing the code I write.

 Here are some of the projects I made over the past 6 years: